Heads up – sort of spoilers for Iron Man 3 ahead I guess.

 Is the villain’s end game ground breaking?
 No. But the motivations of the antagonist do serve as something of a counterpoint to Tony Stark’s own personal journey throughout the films thus far and while the inevitable big bad brilliant plan was pretty standard fare I can forgive the film that considering its adaptation of the villain The Mandarin.

-The Mandarin is a stupid wizard with seven stupid power rings and I guess he’s supposed to be the stupid magical counterpart to Tony Stark’s scientifically granted powers or something.
+Traditionally, the Mandarin is a stupid wizard with seven stupid power rings and I guess he’s supposed to be the stupid magical counterpart to Tony Stark’s scientifically granted powers or something.
 But at the end of the day he is at best the bad guy in a breakfast cereal commercial.
 What the writers of Iron Man 3 have done with Iron Man’s arch nemesis, however, fits perfectly into the world that has been crafted in the earlier Iron Man films and is arguably the most interesting aspect of the movie.

 When all is said and done I’m definitely going to see Iron Man 3 again.
-It’s the kind of movie that’s destined to become a cable television staple on weekend afternoons because while it misses a lot of opportunities, at the end of the day, much like Downey and The Cheada, Iron Man 3 is charming.
+It’s the kind of movie that’s destined to become a cable television staple on weekend afternoons because while it misses a lot of opportunities, at the end of the day, much like Downey and The Cheads, Iron Man 3 is charming.
 Not fantastic, mind you, but charming.
 Like when an ugly boy dresses up nice and asks a pretty girl out on a date.

 I really thought by the time I finished writing my way through this Man of Steel would be out.